kunzels/8thLightReadingList/readme.md

 <h2> Applied changes to 6/24/21 </h2>

 1. The gem was incorrectly labeled 'debugger' in the gemfile.
-This4 should have been 'byebug'.
+This should have been 'byebug'.
 I believe the require statement was working on my end because I must have byebug globally installed.
    Fixing this should resolve point one.
 2. dotenv gem has been installed, negating the need to create an environment variable in terminal.
 I decided to push the .env file and remove my personal key, to make the setup easier for the end user.
-We might instead consider gitignoring this file and ensuring our other programmers know to add in a .env file.
+We might instead consider gitignoring this file and ensuring our other programmers know to add in a .env file, so that no accidental key uploads can occur.
 3. The most recent version of ruby required is from the byebug gem, requiring ruby 2.4.0 or higher.
    While we should be able to dynamically allow for the gem to install the most recent version of byebug depending on the user's ruby version (getting us down to 2.0 or higher), I prefer to have a higher requirement of the ruby version for stability and security.
 4.